scala/scala-partest/README.md

 ### Historical Note

 These instructions are valid as of Partest 1.0.13.
-Prior to that release, SBT users required `sbt-partest-interface` in addition to `scala-partest`.
+Prior to that release, SBT users required `scala-partest-interface` in addition to `scala-partest`.
 The test framework class used to be `scala.tools.partest.Framework`, whereas now it is  `scala.tools.partest.sbt.Framework`)

 ### Instructions